strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/Clipboard_2020-12-09-18-45-30.png)

-This will give us a breakdown of who was talking to whome:
+This will give us a breakdown of who was talking to whom:

 ![](attachments/Clipboard_2020-12-09-18-46-16.png)